danibritods/demanda_academica/readme.md

 Finally this is hopefully a small first step towards a data driven culture that is more precise and confortable to the faculty and staff.

 # Next steps
-- [ ] Cleary define and document dependencies
+- [ ] Clearly define and document dependencies
 - [ ] Refactor functions in a separate module
 - [ ] Implement tests
 - [ ] Separate eletives from mandatory